Vincit/objection.js/doc/index.md

 In addition to the [`eager`](#eager) method, relations can be fetched using the [`loadRelated`](#loadrelated) and [`$loadRelated`](#_s_loadrelated) methods.

+You can read more about eager queries from [this blog post](https://www.vincit.fi/en/blog/nested-eager-loading-and-inserts-with-objection-js/).

 ## Graph inserts

 ```js